ftcconsultoria/NF_WebCrawler/README.md

 ## Interactive Mode

-A small helper script `menu.py` provides an interactive way to run the crawler.
-Run it with Python and follow the prompts to supply the date range and list of Inscricoes Estaduais:
+The `menu.py` script now launches a small graphical interface similar to a Windows application.
+Fill in the dates, the space-separated list of **Inscrições Estaduais** and the download directory, then click **Start**.

+While the automation is running, moving the mouse over the application window pauses execution.
+After a few seconds without movement, the process resumes where it stopped.

+Run the menu with Python:

 ```bash
 python menu.py
 ```

-Type `start` when prompted to launch the download process.